Financial Samurai

 A List Of Career-Limiting Moves To Avoid

-If you want to get ahead in your career, you must constantly side step the landmine.
+If you want to get ahead in your career, you must constantly side-step landmines.
 Career limiting moves are everywhere.
 The less unforced errors you can commit, the better.

 1) Not knowing your place.